Jennifer Wilber is an author and freelance writer from Ohio. She holds a B.A. in creative writing and English.

 Franklin Castle, located at 4308 Franklin Boulevard in Cleveland’s Ohio City neighborhood, is often referred to as “the most haunted house in Ohio,” and for good reason.
 This Victorian house, which was built in the late 1800s, purportedly has a colorful and violent history, beginning with its original owner, Hannes Tiedemann.
 According to local legend and supposed eyewitness accounts, Franklin Castle is inhabited by a number of ghostly spirits, including several members of the Tiedemann household and several other specters of potential historical significance.

-Visitors and former residents of the house have reported hearing the ghostly sounds of babies crying throughout the night, footsteps, and screams echoing throughout the home’s hallways.
+Visitors and former residents of the house have reported hearing the ghostly sounds of babies crying throughout the night, footsteps and screams echoing throughout the home’s hallways.
 Ghostly figures have been seen traveling throughout the house, and witnesses from outside have reported seeing a woman wearing black staring out through the front tower window.
 Could there be any truth to these alleged hauntings?

 While I am a Cleveland-area native, I have not had the privilege of being able to actually tour the inside of the house, as the current owners are not welcoming to visitors.
 Though Franklin Castle is currently not accessible to the public, local visitors can still see the house from the street and sidewalk.
 Perhaps if you’re lucky, you may even catch a glimpse of one of the ghosts that allegedly haunt the halls of the home through the tower window.

-Hannes Tiedeman and The Early History of Franklin Castle
+Hannes Tiedeman and the Early History of Franklin Castle

-Soon after these tragedies, Mr. Tiedemann began extensive construction to the home to distract his wife from her grief.
+Soon after these tragedies, Mr. Tiedemann began extensive construction of the home to distract his wife from her grief.
 A ballroom, which runs the length of the house on the fourth floor of the manor, was the main addition to the house during this renovation.
 Turrets and gargoyles were also added to the edifice's facade, adding to the castle-like appearance of the house.

 There are rumors that hidden passageways, concealed rooms, and hidden doors were also added during these renovations, though none of these secret spaces have ever been found.
-According to these rumors, the hidden passageways, if they exist, were used by Hannes Tiedemann to meet with his mistress for an illicit love affair, and perhaps even to commit murder.
+According to these rumors, the hidden passageways, if they exist, were used by Hannes Tiedemann to meet with his mistress for an illicit love affair and perhaps even to commit murder.

 According to the rumors, Hannes Tiedemann allegedly murdered his own niece in one of these hidden passageways.
 According to the legend, Mr. Tiedemann hung his niece from a rafter in a hidden tunnel leading away from the ballroom on the fourth floor.
-The niece was, supposedly, insane and, if the rumors are true, he may have done it to put her out of her misery.
-Other versions of this story claim that this woman wasn’t Mr. Tiedemann’s niece at all, but rather, his illegitimate daughter, Karen.
-Perhaps she was murdered because of a dispute between Mr. Tiedemann and her mother, or to cover up Mr. Tiedemann’s indiscretions?
-Some people claim that Karen’s ghost still wanders the halls of the house.
+The niece was supposedly insane and, if the rumors are true, he may have done it to put her out of her misery.
+Other versions of this story claim that this woman wasn't Mr. Tiedemann's niece at all but, rather, his illegitimate daughter, Karen.
+Perhaps she was murdered because of a dispute between Mr. Tiedemann and her mother or to cover up Mr. Tiedemann's indiscretions?
+Some people claim that Karen's ghost still wanders the halls of the house.

 Another rumor says that Hannes Tiedemann also had a mistress, one of his servants named Rachel.
 Legend has it that Rachel was about to marry another man when Mr. Tiedemann murdered her on her wedding day out of jealousy.
 Many investigators speculate that Rachel may be the woman in black who is said to haunt the tower room.

-Hannes Tiedemann’s Wife, Louise, eventually passed away from liver failure, though there are those who speculate that Mr. Tiedemann may have had something to do with Louise’s passing.
+Hannes Tiedemann's wife, Louise, eventually passed away from liver failure, though there are those who speculate that Mr. Tiedemann may have had something to do with Louise's passing.
 After her passing, Hannes sold the house to a local brewing family named Mullhauser, then moved to a grander home on Lake Road with his new wife.
 Within a year, he divorced his second wife, leaving her with none of his fortune.
-By 1908 Hannes was the only member of his family left.
-He passed away from stroke, with no one left for whom to leave his fortune.
+By 1908, Hannes was the only member of his family left.
+He passed away from a stroke, with no one left for whom to leave his fortune.